Carrion's disease: Chronic phase

-It is also called the eruptive phase or tissue phase, in which the patients develop a cutaneous rash produced by a proliferation of endothelial cells and is known as "Peruvian warts" or "verruga peruana".
+The chronic phase is also called the eruptive phase or tissue phase, in which the patients develop a cutaneous rash produced by a proliferation of endothelial cells, known as "Peruvian warts" or "verruga peruana".
 Depending on the size and characteristics of the lesions, there are three types: miliary (1–4 mm), nodular or subdermic, and mular (>5mm).
 Miliary lesions are the most common.
 The lesions often ulcerate and bleed.

 The most common findings are bleeding of verrugas, fever, malaise, arthralgias (joint pain), anorexia, myalgias, pallor, lymphadenopathy, and liver and spleen enlargement.

 On microscopic examination, the chronic phase and its rash are produced by angioblastic hyperplasia, or the increased rates and volume of cell growth in the tissues that form blood vessels.
 This results in a loss of contact between cells and a loss of normal functioning.

 The chronic phase is the more common phase.
 Mortality during the chronic phase is very low.